Stepp Stables

 Water service may be interrupted during fire emergencies, so keep a full water bucket in your stall.
 When fires encroach on the area, access to Stepp Stables may be limited or denied; if access is allowed, keep your visit brief and exit quickly. - Prohibited Activities

 Smoking or cooking near stalls or tack rooms is strictly prohibited due to the presence of hay and other flammable materials.
-Use the designated picnic areas by the lower arena for these activities. - Emergency Coordination
+Use the designated pavilion area located near the fire pit for these activities. - Emergency Coordination

 During major fire events, coordination is managed by the Camp Pendleton Fire Marshal and Stepp Stables management.
 If you are not directly involved in response efforts, please minimize your presence at the facility. - Additional Information